 To use the oscillator, specify the instance name.
 Choose the resource and the clock pin name.
+This oscillator block is available in Trion FPGAs in F49 and F81 packages.

-Note: You can disable the internal oscillator in Trion FPGAs.
-The internal oscillator is disabled if it is not instantiated in the Efinity[®] Interface Designer.
+Note: You can disable the internal oscillator.
+The internal oscillator is disabled automatically if it is not instantiated in the Efinity[®] Interface Designer.